5 WAYS MEN CAN BE POSITIVE MALE ROLE MODELS

 So, what is a role model?
 We believe it’s someone who cares for themselves, so they can care for the people they love.

-Our research shows men who regularly check in, ask for help, meditate, eat well, exercise, read books and care for their skin – in other words, men who practise holistic self-care – spend 44% more time caring for others and share housework more equally, making them true male role models.
+Our research shows men who regularly check in, ask for help, meditate, eat well, exercise, read books and care for their skin – in other words, men who practice holistic self-care – spend 44% more time caring for others and share household chores more equally, making them true male role models.

 2. Practice empathy + communication